The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 “How do athletic scholarships work?”

-The NCAA recommends that students register with the Eligibility Center at the beginning of their junior year in high school.
+The NCAA recommends that students register with the Eligibility Center before the beginning of their freshman year in high school.

 Universities may offer athletics aid to student-athletes in accordance with NCAA regulations.
 Athletics aid at UNC-Chapel Hill may cover all or part of tuition and fees, room and board, books and other related expenses up to the cost of attendance as defined by the institution.
 Football, men’s basketball, women’s basketball, gymnastics, volleyball and women’s tennis are considered head count sports (i.e., recipient of aid counts as 1.0 regardless of the dollar amount received.).
 All other sport programs award athletics aid based on equivalencies (e.g., men’s soccer has the equivalency of 9.9 athletic scholarships that the coach may divide among team members as he/she chooses).

 The NCAA legislates the number of scholarships allotted to each team; all teams at UNC use their full allotment of scholarships each year except rowing and fencing.
-To view a table of scholarship allotments by sport, click here.
+To view scholarship allotments by sport, click here.

 3.1 Athletics Aid Budget

 The Department of Athletics proposes an annual budget to the Educational Foundation (Rams Club) for the upcoming academic year for athletically related financial aid.
 As the athletic fundraising arm of the University, the Rams Club (See Process 20.0) uses these projections to focus its fundraising efforts.
-The aid budget was $13.1 million for 2013-14 and $15 million for 2014-15.
-The 2015-16 budget increased to $16.6 million due to the Cost of Attendance legislation change.
+The aid budget was $17.6 million for 2021-22.
+The 2022-23 budget decreased to $15.2 million due to a change in section 8.7 of the 2021 Appropriations Act which eliminated the previous exclusion of students on full athletic scholarships from tuition remission residency provisions.
+To comply with Title IX, the Department of Athletics ensures that the total amount of financial aid made available to male and female student-athletes is proportional to their participation rates.

 3.2 Athletics Scholarship Agreement (ASA)

 In accordance with NCAA rules, no written offers of aid may be made prior to August 1 of a prospective student-athlete’s senior year in high school.
 This written offer may be provided by the institution as an Athletics Scholarship Agreement (ASA).
-A student-athlete cannot sign a National Letter of Intent (NLI) unless it is accompanied by an institutional ASA.
-Further, UNC may not issue an ASA prior to the initial signing date for the NLI program in the same sport.
+A student-athlete cannot sign a National Letter of Intent (NIL) unless it is accompanied by an institutional ASA.
+Further, UNC may not permit a prospective student-athlete to sign a form indicating acceptance of an ASA prior to the initial signing date for the NLI program in the same sport.
 The NLI is a binding agreement between the Department of Athletics and the student-athlete, but the Office of Admissions is not bound to the NLI.
 (See also Process 2.0)

 3.3 The Office of Scholarships and Student Aid (OSSA)